ImamAzim/pytolino/README.rst

 if this is the first login on the device, it will use selenium and store an access token on the device.

-On a headless device, one can instead import a refresh token:
+On a headless device, this will work only if xvfb is installed.

+Alternatively, one can instead import a refresh token:
 First, login manually with another device, and use an inspector tool in the browser to inspect the requests.
 After connecting to the digital libray of tolino, there is POST request (named token).
 From the request response, copy the value of the refresh token.
 Then, in a PATCH request, in the request header, find the device_id number.

 You can then import the token: